-Note: Any sort of compensation is considered payment, including housing, buying books, stipends, etc. Please contact the International Services Office at firstname.lastname@example.org if you have questions about compensation.
+Be aware that any sort of compensation is considered payment, including housing, buying books, stipends, etc. Please contact the International Services Office if you have questions about compensation.

 For paid internships, the student must apply for CPT authorization on their I-20 form (student visa).
 It is the student’s responsibility to do this, and there is no cost or responsibility to the employer.
 The international student should then be paid through your regular payroll process.

-During and following each degree, international F-1 (most undergraduate) students are eligible for up to 12 months of OPT and J-1 students for up to 18 months of Academic Training (AT).
-The student is responsible for applying for OPT/AT through the ISO office on campus.
+Most undergraduate students have F-1 Visas which makes them eligible for up to 12 months of OPT during, and following, each degree, while J-1 students are eligible for up to 18 months of AT.
+Students are responsible for applying for OPT/AT through the ISO office on campus.
 You do not need to fill out any paper work for the federal government or any other agency.